 Valdez has an opportunity to re-establish itself as a cruise ship port-of-call.
-Improvements to Small Boat Harbor waterfront and uplands areas can give Valdez a recognized "downtown" core area to draw cruise and independent visitors with walkable retail, dining, and visitor attractions.
-Phase I and Phase II development will provide the functional and aesthetic improvements needed to make the area a more attractive and accessible place to spend time.
-Beyond that, the long-term market forces will drive commercial redevelopment of private and public land in the Small Boat Harbor area.
+Improvements to Small Boat Harbor waterfront and uplands areas can give Valdez a recognized "downtown" core area, to draw cruise and independent visitors with walkable retail, dining, and visitor attractions.
+Phase 1 and Phase 2 development will provide the functional and aesthetic improvements needed to make the area a more attractive and accessible place to spend time.
+Beyond that, over the long-term market forces will drive commercial redevelopment of private and public land in the Small Boat Harbor area.